VivekYadav13/Programming-Using-Python/README.md

 - Loops
 - Conditional statements
 - Functions
-- Data structures (lists, tuples, dictionaries, sets)
+- Data structures (lists, tuples, dictionaries)

 Each practice sheet covers a new topic and some topics from the past.
 The codes are well-documented and easy to understand with question given along each code.